NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

   * For Jetson edge device, e.g, Xavier NX: "nvbuf-memory-type", 0, is used while "nvbuf-memory-type", 3 is for dGPU in deepstream-yolov3-gige.c

+# How to Install VLC Media Player

+  * In order to view the RTSP video stream ont he RTSP port, one need to install the VLC with following command

+    sudo apt install vlc qtwayland5

 # How to Run this DeepStream Yolo3 GiGE Application